-$3M Loan Allows Montreal, Maine & Atlantic Railway to Continue Operations Through Sales Process, Rehire U.S. & Canadian Workers
+$3M Loan Allows Montreal, ME & Atlantic Railway to Continue Operations Through Sales Process, Rehire U.S. & Canadian Workers

 Canadian Affiliate Gets Extension Through Feb., 1 2014